emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 	:rtype: |EMSCRIPTEN_RESULT|

+.. c:function:: EMSCRIPTEN_RESULT emscripten_webgl_commit_context(EMSCRIPTEN_WEBGL_CONTEXT_HANDLE context)

+	Push rendered frame to the original canvas element.
+This function is only used for ``OffscreenCanvas`` contexts.

+	:param EMSCRIPTEN_WEBGL_CONTEXT_HANDLE context: The WebGL context to commit.
+	:returns: :c:data:`EMSCRIPTEN_RESULT_SUCCESS`, or one of the other result values.
+	:rtype: |EMSCRIPTEN_RESULT|

 .. c:function:: EMSCRIPTEN_WEBGL_CONTEXT_HANDLE emscripten_webgl_get_current_context()

 	Returns the currently active WebGL rendering context, or 0 if no context is active.
 Calling any WebGL functions when there is no active rendering context is undefined and may throw a JavaScript exception.